chema/sanfranciscan/_posts/2017-01-06-why-riseups-canary-matters.md

 ## What Now?

-We must find (or create!) alternative, secure ISPs that are invulnerable to or at least secure from known attacks.
+We must find and use (and create!) alternative, secure service providers that are invulnerable to (or at least more secure from) known attacks immediately.
 This is a list of suggestions that I will discuss in follow-up posts:

 * **Email** [Protonmail](http://protonmail.com/), a Swiss-based provider.
 It isn't perfect, but it is legally and technologically safer than any US-based service, free or paid. *Accepts Bitcoin*
 * **Hosting** [OrangeWebsite](http://orangewebsite.com/), an Iceland-based provider.
 Like Protonmail, it isn't perfect and should not be used for secure email, but it is legally and technologically safer than any US-based service.
 Their servers also run on 100% renewable energy.  *Accepts Bitcoin*
-* **Text** For texting, use [Whisper System's](https://whispersystems.org/)'s Signal is great, particularly if you use disappearing messages.
+* **Text and Calls** For mobile communications, [Whisper System's](https://whispersystems.org/)'s Signal is great.
+Just use disappearing messages!
 * **Browsing** For everyday internet usage, use [Tor Browser](https://www.torproject.org/) and carefully stick to their suggestions.
 * **Identity Control**.
 Can't beat [GnuPG](https://www.gnupg.org/).